 Serving in combat situations, Mike learned to communicate effectively and build strong relationships within his sphere of influence – skills he has effectively implements in his practice and applies to his relationships with colleagues, clients and adversaries.
 His clients especially appreciate his insight, ability to see the bigger picture and offer practical solutions.

 A significant portion of his legal experience includes litigating collective and class action litigation at both the state and nationwide level.
-He also spends significant time representing clients in matters arising under Title VII, the Americans with Disabilities Act, the Fair Labor Standards Act and the Fair Credit Reporting Act.
+Recently, he has represented several national employers in nation-wide Fair Credit Reporting Act class actions in jurisdictions across the United States.
+Mike has established himself as a subject matter expert in the emerging field of FCRA litigation.
+He also spends significant time representing clients in matters arising under Title VII, the Americans with Disabilities Act and the Fair Labor Standards Act.

 Mike’s background also enables him to provide a unique perspective on employment issues, specifically those related to the Uniformed Services Employment and Reemployment Rights Act.
 He understands the practical realities and challenges of military men and women reentering the workforce from the viewpoint of both the employee and employer.

 Prior to joining Dinsmore, Mike worked in the Hamilton County Prosecutor’s Office.